airbnb/chronon/docs/source/Flink.md

 - Counting the number of ice cream cones a person has bought in the last 6 hours.
 - Keeping track of the last ice cream flavor a person had in the last 6 hours.

-A GroupBy might looks like this:
+A GroupBy might look like this:
 ```python
 ice_cream_group_by = GroupBy(
     sources=Source(